Finding your way around. Getting from point A to point B.

 two circles would result in two points of intersection arising from sights

-on two stars described above, but one can be discarded since it will be
+on two stars, but one can be discarded since it will be

 navigators will use sights of three to five stars, if they're available,